 You can purchase Your Land is Your Legacy: A Guide to Planning for the Future of Your Farm, by Jeremiah Cosgrove and Julia Freedgood and published by the American Farmland Trust.
 This publication reviews tax issues, conservation options and estate planning.
 One take-away message from it: “It’s never too early to start planning” (http://www.farmlandinfo.org/your-land-is-your-legacy).

-Along with other financial services, Farm Credit provides assistance with estate planning (http://www.farmcreditmaine.com).
+Along with other financial services, Farm Credit East provides assistance with estate planning (https://www.farmcrediteast.com/).

 • Maine Farm Bureau